stacks-network/rendezvous/docs/chapter_5.md

 1. Ensure you're running the command from the correct directory.
 2. Verify that your `Clarinet.toml` file exists and is properly formatted.
-3. Check that your contract and test files are correctly named and located.
+3. Check that your contract files are correctly named and located and pass Simnet type-checking.

 **Permission Issues**